How STAR Works on Long Island: Credit vs. Exemption

 Homeowners can confirm their STAR status by checking:

-- Correspondence related to eligibility or re-certification
+- Correspondence related to income verification, eligibility, or recertification

 In Summary